JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 “What’s that?” my dad said as he brought a plate of food to my room.
 “It’s a new game,” I said as I passed the flyer over to him to check out.
 He looked it over and said, “$29?
 That’s expensive!”
 I simply shrugged in response and left it at that.

-Pretty sure my dad expected me to ask him for money to buy the game, but I didn’t ask him.
+I’m pretty sure my dad expected me to ask him for money to buy the game, but I didn’t ask him.
 Saving up money was not a strong point for me at that time and I already hit him up for advances on my allowance a lot already during the summer.
+So I knew that was a losing proposition at best.

 ***